Georgia: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to Georgia's' economy, totaling $3.9 billion in 2020, according to the USDA.6
+• Agricultural exports are important to Georgia's economy, totaling $3.5 billion annually, according to the USDA.6

 • Since 1992, the U.S. Trade and Development Agency has helped facilitate $612 million in exports from Georgia companies.9